take a hike!

 Approximate Travel Time: 1.5-2 hours

-Shortly after the cabin, Suck Creek Road becomes Mullins Cove Road.
-Continue app.
-15 miles until you get to E. Valley Road (State 27).
-There is no road sign for E. Valley Road, but it is located just beyond Ebeneezer Presbyterian Church.
+Shortly after the cabin, River Canyon Road becomes Mullins Cove Road.
+Continue about 15 miles until you get to E. Valley Road (TN-27), located just beyond Ebeneezer Presbyterian Church.
 Turn left.
+Follow TN-27 South and cross Highway 41.
+Stay straight until you come to I-24.
+Take I-24 East towards Chattanooga.

-Follow E. Valley Road until you come to Highway 41.
-Cross Highway 41 and stay straight ahead until you come to I-24.
-Go under the interstate and turn left.
-Then take I-24 East.
-Once you cross Nickajack Lake, you can either remain on the I-24 and follow the signs to Chattanooga, or exit onto Highway 41 (Haletown).
-If you take Highway 41, turn left at the top of the exit ramp and remain on Highway 41 for the scenic route.
-Travel 15-20 minutes and (if you have time) take a detour to TVA’s Pumped Storage Facility at Raccoon Mountain.
+Alternatively, for a more scenic drive, follow TN-27 South and turn left onto Highway 41 South towards Chattanooga.
+If you have extra time, turn right off of Highway 41 South onto Raccoon Mountain Road to take a detour to TVA’s Pumped Storage Facility at Raccoon Mountain.
 It is a site to behold, and there are great views of Chattanooga and the River Gorge from several of the scenic overlooks.
 You could easily leave an hour or two to drive around this impressive compound and get a number of pictures of the Gorge.